RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/_index.md

 For system integrators, REDHAWK provides an optional RPM with the necessary scripts and configuration files to manage the REDHAWK core services: DomainManager, DeviceManager (includes devices and services), and Waveforms.
 The RPM, <br>`redhawk-adminservice-<version>.<os>.noarch.rpm`, is provided as part of the REDHAWK Runtime yum respository, but is not installed by default.

-The AdminService groups all configured services and Waveforms by domain and then start one domain at a time.
+The AdminService groups all configured core services and Waveforms by domain and then starts one domain at a time.
 By default, the start order, defined by the `priority` setting, is DomainManager, DeviceManager, and then Waveform.
 An inverted order is used during system shutdown.

 The REDHAWK AdminService is built on [Supervisor](<http://supervisord.org>) and uses an INI style configuration file (name=value) to define the command line arguments and execution environment for the service.
 The configuration files and service scripts provide enough flexibility to manage the REDHAWK core services for most use cases.
 For specialized cases, the REDHAWK source repository (`adminservice`, `redhawk-adminservice` branch) provides an RPM spec file, `redhawk-adminservice.spec`, and all the source scripts for integrators to build and customize their own service scripts and installation RPM.